Stocks Climb on U.S.-China Trade Deal Hopes

 "Ever so slowly...you get increasing confirmation that this slowdown has stabilized," said Joseph Amato, chief investment officer at Neuberger Berman.
 "All these things have come together to build a little bit more confidence in risk assets."

-Shares of J.C.
-Penney rose 7.3% after boosting its financial outlook for this year and reporting better-than-expected third-quarter results.
+On Friday, shares of J.C.
+Penney rose 8.2% after the retailer boosted its financial outlook for this year and reported better-than-expected third-quarter results.
+Some strong retailer earnings have spurred optimism that a strong holiday season could be ahead for these companies.

 "Much of this rally over the past 30 days is the reassessment of the recession risk that was increasingly priced into the market," said Bob Browne, chief investment officer of Northern Trust Corp.
 "We would expect this momentum to continue going into the end of the year."